-It is such a horrific issue, one that many people think we left in the previous century, but this couldn’t be further from the truth.
-There are more people in slavery today than ever before – 21 million is the conservative estimate, while the Global Slavery Index suggests 45.8 million.
-Either way – 21 or 45.8 million – it’s far too many!
+The injustice of it hit us hard.
+No one should be sold for someone else’s profit.
+Most people think we left slavery in the previous century, but this couldn’t be further from the truth.
+There are more people in slavery today than ever before.
+Twenty one million is the conservative estimate – the Global Slavery Index suggests 40.3 million.
+Either way – 21 or 40.3 million – is far too many!